day8/re-frame/docs/subscriptions.md

 # On Derived Data

-The UI is just derived data.
+A UI is derived data (all the way down).

-At each moment, the DOM displayed is a "materialised view" of what is in `app-db`.
+At any given moment, the user views certain DOM, and this DOM is tree-shaped data which is itself just a "materialised view" of other data - the data stored in `app-db`.

-Domino 3 (effect handler) modifies `app-db` and then boom, boom, boom go dominoes 4, 5 & 6, automatically producing this "materialised view", via a data flow.
+When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, automatically producing this "materialised view" (DOM) via a data flow, or pipeline.

 ## How Exactly?